analyticsinmotion/github-stats/README.md

 ### Example - User Views by Day of the Week

 As an example, one of the metrics we are interested in understanding at is the when people are viewing our repositories.
 Utilizing a 12 month subset of the data we have collected, we are able to create a static bar chart (updated daily), plotting the average repository views for each day of the week.
-Initial analysis indicates that there are two to four times more views on weekday comparative to the weekends, with most views typically occurring on a Monday.
+Initial analysis indicates that there are two to four times more views on weekday comparative to the weekends, with most views typically occurring on a Thursday and Monday.

 <div align="center">
 <img src=".github/assets/images/plot-views-by-day.png" alt="Analytics in Motion - Average repository view by day" width=85% height=85%>